 Statutory regulations and strict requirements in funding guidelines are to blame for the fact that elderly persons with disabilities do not have the option of making their day structure more flexible in accordance with their wishes.
-Thus, for example, in the case of fully-assisted living and housing facilities in Vienna, according to the Vienna Social Fund's

-Strict requirements regarding number of hours of attendance are inadequate funding guidelines an individual must attend a day workshop all day and 5 days per week.
+Thus, for example, in the case of fully-assisted living and housing facilities in Vienna, according to the Vienna Social Fund's funding guidelines an individual must attend a day workshop all day and 5 days per week.
 A maximum of 50 days of absence (including holidays and sick days) are permitted.